Vidofludimus Calcium

 Vidofludimus Calcium is Targeted to Address Multiple Drivers of Neurodegeneration in MS Patients

-Vidofludimus calcium is being tested in ongoing MS trials, including the twin phase 3 ENSURE trials in relapsing MS. Top-line data from the phase 2 CALLIPER trial in progressive MS was reported in April 2025.
-If approved, vidofludimus calcium, with combined neuroprotective, anti-inflammatory, and anti-viral effects, has the potential to be a unique treatment option targeted to the complex pathophysiology of MS.
+Vidofludimus calcium is being tested in ongoing MS trials, including the twin phase 3 ENSURE trials in relapsing MS, for which the top-line data is expected by the end of 2026.
+Initiation of a phase 3 clinical program in primary progressive MS, or PPMS, is expected later in 2026, and follows the positive clinical data from the phase 2 CALLIPER trial in progressive MS. If approved, vidofludimus calcium, with combined neuroprotective, anti-inflammatory, and anti-viral effects, has the potential to be a unique treatment option targeted to the complex pathophysiology of MS.

 Direct Neuroprotective Effects